EPIC US ROAD TRIP DAYS 26-29THE APPALACHIANS - GEORGIA, NORTH CAROLINA, VIRGINIA & WEST VIRGINIA

 Epic US Road Trip 2016 – The Appalachians

-It was a long drive from Montgomery, Alabama, to Cornelia, Georgia, from the steamy US Deep South to the edge of the cool Appalachian Mountains.
-Needless to say, Appalachia proved quite the visual & climatic contrast to the Deep South.
-Gone were the cotton fields and the colourful & crumbling blues-lovin’ towns of the South, to be replaced by quintessential old-time music-lovin’ Appalachian towns & villages full of flags, thrift stores, antique shops, saw mills, yard sales, farmer’s markets, roadside lemonade stalls, & pretty picket-fence houses with rocking-chair-studded wraparound front porches.
+It was a long 4-hour-plus, 300 mile drive from Montgomery, Alabama, to Cornelia, Georgia, from the steamy US Deep South to the edge of the cool Appalachian Mountains.
+Going from one to the other in the same day heightened the already obvious contrasts between the two regions; gone were the cotton fields and the colourful & crumbling blues-lovin’ towns of the South to be replaced by quintessential old-time music-lovin’ Appalachian towns & villages full of flags, thrift stores, antique shops, saw mills, yard sales, farmer’s markets, roadside lemonade stalls & pretty picket-fence houses with rocking-chair-studded wraparound front porches.
 The whole of Appalachia was idyllic.
-Misty, sometimes too misty, but still idyllic.
-And 4 days of Appalachian drives started on epic US road trip day 26 in a sleepy & sunny Cornelia, northern Georgia, on the very fringes of The Appalachians.
+It was misty, sometimes too misty, but always idyllic.
+Four days of Appalachia drives started on Epic US Road Trip day 26 in a sleepy & sunny Cornelia, northern Georgia, on the very fringes of yes, The Appalachians.

 Day 26 || September 22 2016